hoodoer/JS-Tap/README.md

 | **Sidecar** | A native Go binary that runs on the target's OS.
 Provides file system browsing, file reading, and command execution. | Installed alongside the BEX Beacon via native messaging.
 Requires the BEX Beacon to relay commands. |

 All three report back to the same JS-Tap server portal, where loot is viewed and C2 commands are issued.

+A companion tool, **BEX Conductor**, runs on the operator's Firefox.
+It imports session data captured by the BEX Beacon (as a "BEX Ticket") and replays it — setting cookies, injecting headers, populating storage, and spoofing the User-Agent — so the operator can browse as the victim.
+See [BEX Tickets & BEX Conductor](#bex-tickets--bex-conductor-session-cloning) below.

 ### How They Work Together